In 2022, tuition for full-time students at Minneapolis College of Art and Design was $42,110 a year.

 Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
 Many students pay far less than the sticker price after grants, scholarships, and tuition discounts kick in.
 Additionally, student loans can make theactual cost of attending college feel more doable until you're done with college.

-Minneapolis College of Art and Design is a private, nonprofit institution, so it has the same tuition for residents of Minnesota as it does for residents from other states.
+Minneapolis College of Art and Design is a private, nonprofit institution, which means it has the same tuition for students from Minnesota as it does for residents from other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Tuition at Minneapolis College of Art and Design is the same for all students.
+Tuition at Minneapolis College of Art and Design is the same for each student.